solidusio/solidus_stripe/README.md

 If you're using a custom frontend you'll need to adjust the code copied to your application by the installation generator.
 Given frontend choices can vary wildly, we can't provide a one-size-fits-all solution, but we are providing this simple integration with `solidus_starter_frontend` as a reference implementation.
 The amount of code is intentionally kept to a minimum, so you can easily adapt it to your needs.

+### API support

+The gem includes an API interface with two endpoints: `create_setup_intent` and `create_payment_intent`.
+After configuring the gem, both endpoints will be accessible.

+#### Create Setup Intent

+This endpoint allows you to create an intent for configuring a saved payment method.
+It can be executed before making an actual payment to set up a card for future use.

+`POST /solidus_stripe/api/create_setup_intent`

+**Params**

+`payment_method_id`- ID of the `SolidusStripe::PaymentMethod` record

+#### Create Payment Intent

+This endpoint creates a payment intent for an order and returns a client secret that can be used to initialize Stripe's widget.
+Stripe later confirms the payment via a webhook call.

+`POST /solidus_stripe/api/create_payment_intent`

+This endpoint loads the last incomplete Spree order via the `last_incomplete_spree_order method` for a logged-in user, or it takes an optional `guest_token` parameter for a guest user.

+**Params**

+`payment_method_id` - ID of the `SolidusStripe::PaymentMethod` record

+`stripe_payment_method_id` - ID of the payment method, obtained by frontend from Stripe

+`guest_token` - optional

 ## Caveats

 ### Authorization and capture and checkout finalization